pk-zhu/APMG/README.md

 	--threads 30
 ```

-### Using the Python script we provide, remove intervals annotated as "Transposon" to obtain a lightweight version of the genome file.
+### 2.Using the Python script we provide, remove intervals annotated as "Transposon" to obtain a lightweight version of the genome file.
 ```
 nohup python -u ulggr.py -g genome.fa -f annotation.gff3 -type Transposon -o lw_genome.fa -n 12 &